ullaszensar/JUML/USER_GUIDE.md

 1. **Organize code into packages**: JUML works best when your code is organized into logical packages
 2. **Include complete class hierarchies**: Include both parent and child classes for accurate inheritance visualization
+3. **Use folder selection**: When uploading a ZIP file, select specific folders to include only relevant parts of your codebase
-3. **Use package filtering**: For large codebases, use the package filter to focus on specific areas
+4. **Use package filtering**: For large codebases, use the package filter to focus on specific areas
-4. **Hierarchy Explorer for inheritance**: Use the Hierarchy Explorer to understand inheritance relationships more clearly
+5. **Hierarchy Explorer for inheritance**: Use the Hierarchy Explorer to understand inheritance relationships more clearly
-5. **Download SVG for editing**: SVG format allows further editing in vector graphics software
+6. **Download SVG for editing**: SVG format allows further editing in vector graphics software

+### Using Folder Selection

+The folder selection feature helps you manage large codebases by letting you focus on specific parts:

+1. **Upload your ZIP file** containing Java code
+2. **Review the available folders** extracted from your ZIP file
+3. **Select the folders** you want to include in your diagram analysis
+   - You can select multiple folders
+   - JUML will only process Java files from the selected folders
+   - Sub-folders of selected folders are automatically included
+4. **Click "Generate Diagram"** to process only the selected folders

 ## Troubleshooting